3.3 Medications, Allergies, and Sensitivities

 • Medication review should capture prescription drugs, over-the-counter drugs, supplements, and recent changes.

-Last updated: May 2026
+Last updated: June 2026

-Medication and allergy details that change dental care
+Medication review that changes dental care

 Item to verifyExamples that may matterRDA action

-Unknown detailsPatient cannot name the drug or reactionDocument uncertainty and notify the dentist
+Unknown detailspatient cannot name drug or reactionDocument the uncertainty and notify the dentist

-Use this short chairside list:
+Use this chairside list:

 • Ask about prescriptions, nonprescription products, supplements, and recent changes.